 CSOs remain particularly weak and struggle to operate in and cover the whole country.
-The National Network of Human Rights Defenders (RNDDH), initially with the support of UNIOGBIS and now of UNDP, has been establishing at regional level networks of human rights defenders composed by representatives of human rights organizations, such as the Bissau-Guinean League of Human Rights, the Observatory on Human Rights, as well as local organizations, which defend the rights of the most disadvantaged people, especially women, people with disabilities, children and youth.
+The National Network of Human Rights Defenders (RNDDH RDDH, in its Portuguese acronym), initially with the support of UNIOGBIS and now of UNDP, has been establishing at regional level networks of human rights defenders composed by representatives of human rights organizations, such as the Bissau-Guinean League of Human Rights, the Observatory on Human Rights, as well as local organizations, which defend the rights of the most disadvantaged people, especially women, people with disabilities, children and youth.
 Currently, the RNDDH is working towards the strengthening of the networks by selecting and empowering activists and organizations, supporting their connection and raising awareness on human rights issues among rights holders.
-In 2020, the RNDDH has also carried out a nationwide survey, identified additional human rights activists within the country, trained them on human rights protection, and supported the set-up of local structures involving activists from all existing organizations, based on the principle of diversity, inclusion, equality and specialty.
+In 2020, the RNDDH has also carried out a nationwide survey, identified additional human rights activists within the country, trained them on human rights protection, and supported the set up of local structures involving activists from all existing organizations, based on the principle of diversity, inclusion, equality and specialty.
+The RDDH has consolidated its work in the regions, has developed a website, is issuing press releases on the situation of human rights defenders in the country, and it has made international partnerships with other CSOs and networks to better protect human rights defenders in Guinea-Bissau.